• Skip to main content

 Thus

-Taking inverse Laplace transform
+Taking inverse Laplace transformeq48

 This is the time response of the first-order system with unit impulse input.